 Whether you’re listing to soothing ocean sounds or your favorite album, it’s easy to understand the powerful effect that sound has on us.
 San Francisco is home to a treasure trove of incredible audio experiences ranging from evocative string quartets to immersive theaters of sound.
-Here are a few must-visit spots for you and your favorite audiophiles to visit.
+Here are a few must-visit immersive experiences in SF for you and your favorite audiophiles to visit.

 1. Concerts by candlelight

 The extremely popular concert series known simply as Candlelight is a heartfelt and powerful experience.
-You’ll enjoy events that celebrate artists ranging from Vivaldi to Taylor Swift, and more played by a talented string quartet, in an intimate environment surrounded by hundreds of luminous candles.
-Here are a few upcoming events in SF:
+You’ll enjoy events that celebrate artists ranging from Vivaldi to Taylor Swift played by a talented string quartet, in an intimate environment surrounded by hundreds of luminous candles.

 Located inside The Midway music and arts venue, Envelop occupies an internal room outfitted with 32 speakers that are positioned to create an immersive audio experience that allows audiences to “be within the music.”
 Events range from sound baths and ocean soundscapes to intimate listening events for popular albums like Pink Floyd’s The Dark Side of the Moon or Frank Ocean’s Blond.
 It’s an incredible way to experience your favorite album.
 The space has yoga class energy with a no-shoe rule and comfy seating on the floor.